uwindsorvgdc/Governance/President/04-Club-Membership.md

 19. For greater certainty, a person so authorized who takes reasonable steps to comply with §2(14) with respect to the authorized name shall be considered to have been granted a special exemption for the purposes of Operations Regulation 1 or its successors made by the Head of Operations or by the Board, and for Board Regulations 4 and 5 or their successors made by the Board.
 20. The President or person designated shall document with the Head of Communtiy all persons who are authorized to use a substitute name and that authorized name, for the purposes of applying Operations Regulation 1 and Board Regulations 4 and 5, but the reasons for the authorization shall not be so documented.
 21. Authorization granted by this section may be rescinded by the President if the President believes, on reasonable, non-discriminatory grounds, that the use of the Authorized Name is no longer justified.
 A person for which a rescindment is issued shall be notified promptly of the decision and have a right to appeal to the Board.

+## §5 Appeals to the Board

+22. Any person who has made an application to the President or a person designated by the president, where such application has been denied, the person may, if they have a reasonable, good faith belief, that the denial was for reasons that are inconsistent with Article 1, Section 4 of the VGDC Constitution, appeal that application to the Board of the VGDC, or any Committee Established by the Board of the VGDC for the purpose of handling violations of Article 1, Section 4.
+23. For the purposes of this section, an application so made which has been unanswered for an unreasonable period of time shall be deemed denied.